Alto Flugelhorn

 Dynasty II flugelhorn bugle

 Flugel bugles are not a common type of bugle, but they did see quite a bit of use in the 2-valve era.
 As the flugelhorn’s strength is the middle register and not the high register, I tend to think 2-valve flugel bugles are not very useful.
-That said, if you really want a flugelhorn and can’t find a cheap one in Bb, a 2-valve G flugel bugle might be your cheapest way into a playable, nice-sounding flugelhorn.
+That said, if you really want a flugelhorn and can’t find a dirt cheap one in Bb, a 2-valve G flugel bugle might be your cheapest way into a playable, nice-sounding flugelhorn.
 Do not show up to any kind of gig with one, but for home use and multitracking it can be a great option for the right price (no more than $200).
 You get the same lowest note (sounding E3) as a Bb flugel and just have 4 missing notes (Ab3-Bb3, Eb4) above that, but if you have any other mellow alto instruments that’s easy to write around.
 For 2-valve flugel bugles, look for the King K-30 or Dynasty II.

 As for 3-valve flugelhorn bugles, they barely exist.
 Dynasty had one model, but it’s just a Signature 2000 Bb flugel with tubing added, which is not a good recipe.
 Kanstul did make at least one, but it was not a standard part of their catalog.
 Yamaha made a full set for the Blue Devils in 1992, but they were just modified Bb flugels.
 If you want a 3-valve flugel-like instrument, look to the alto bugle instead.